fChristenson/pragmatic-tdd/readme.md

 TDD is not a religion but some developer act as if there is a holy book of rules to follow.

-In the real world there are methods of development that are better handled by other means than TDD.
+In the real world it is not always practical to use TDD.

+The goal of any testing strategy is to give confidence that the code works at all times.
+TDD is one way to help with that confidence but there are other methods as well.